 From the inception of the crisis, the Authority has followed all guidance from the Centers for Disease Control and Prevention and the Georgia Department of Public Health in an effort to minimize the risk of the spread of COVID-19.
-The Authority did not experience any material impact on its operations or actual financial results for the fiscal year ended June 30, 2020.
-The Authority increased its allowance for doubtful accounts for a possible increase in write-off of customer accounts, which have not yet materialized as of the date of this letter.
+The Authority did not experience any material impact on its operations or actual financial results for the fiscal years ended June 30, 2021 and 2020.
+In fiscal year 2020, the Authority increased its allowance for doubtful accounts for a possible increase in write-off of customer accounts.
+Throughout fiscal year 2021, the Authority maintained that allowance level, however, significant write-offs have not yet materialized as of the date of this letter.
 The Authority had no furloughs or layoffs.
-Beginning in March 2020, the staff was alternating every other day in office, the Board of Directors' meetings were conducted virtually, and account lock-offs for non-payment, along with associated penalties and reconnect fees, were suspended.
-In June 2020, staff resumed working full time in the office and Board Meetings resumed being conducted in person.
-Account lock-offs for non-payment were reinstated as of September 1, 2020.
-Moreover, in its operating budget for the fiscal year ending June 30, 2021, the Authority did not propose and does not expect any material decrease in revenues or material increase in expenses, no adjustments to the workforce, and no project suspensions as a result of the spread of COVID-19.
+Beginning in March 2020, various measures have been and will continue to be utilized as needed to ensure the continuity of operations through the pandemic.
+These measures include the use of masks, hand sanitizer, social distancing, staff alternating work every other day in office, Board of Directors' and various other meetings being conducted virtually, travel for training significantly reduced and conducted virtually where possible, and temporary suspension of account lock-offs for non-payment, along with associated penalties and reconnect fees.
+These and other measures are continually evaluated and adjusted as needed to protect employee and public safety, and to safely and effectively deliver the water and sewer services to the Authority's customers.
+Moreover, in its operating budget for the fiscal year ending June 30, 2022, the Authority did not propose and does not expect any material decrease in revenues or material increase in expenses, no adjustments to the workforce, and no project suspensions as a result of the spread of COVID-19.